zaina826/zaina826/README.md

-# Hi there, I'm Zaina Abushaban! 👋
+# Hola!
+I'm Zaina! 👋
+# Welcome to my corner of GitHub!

 ## 🌟 About Me

 I'm Zaina Abushaban, a passionate developer with a keen interest in AI, Machine Learning, and Software Development.
 I love solving real-world problems using technology and continuously strive to learn and grow in my field.

-- 🎓 **Education**: Bachelor’s degree in AI Engineering from Hacettepe University.
+- 🎓 **Education**: Pursuing a Bachelor’s degree in AI Engineering from Hacettepe University.
-- 🌱 **Current Focus**: AI research, mathematical prediction software, neural networks, and their optimizations.
+- 🌱 **Current Focus**: researching computer vision, mathematical prediction software, neural networks, and their optimizations.
 - 🔭 **Currently Working On**: Optimizing neural networks and TinyML projects.
 - 💬 **Ask Me About**: AI, Machine Learning, Python, Java, C++, and front-end development.
 - 📫 **Contact Me**: zainaschaban@gmail.com | +90 (552) 680 28 93 | Ankara, Turkey